scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

                         When reconnecting this file, the fsck will place the file in "lost+found" of the FS, with a number as the filename.

-                        You'll need to guess the name based on the content of the file
+                        You'll need to guess the name based on the content of the file Severe Disk Problems
+    Solutions
+        dd
+            Try to extract the entire FS image from the disk with dd and transfer it to a partition on another disk of the same size